Table of Contents

 Zabbix is free to use but comes with limitations.
 As previously mentioned, there are no visualization capabilities, but this might not bother small businesses that don't need in-depth monitoring and analysis.

-MetricFire, on the other hand, offers visualizations through Grafana, and its open-source Prometheus and Graphite services are free to use.
+MetricFire, on the other hand, offers visualizations through Grafana, and its open-source Graphite service is free to use.
 As there are no charges for support, this works out cheaper in the long run.
-Users who want greater monitoring capabilities and long-term storage can invest in Prometheus-as-a-Service, which includes Hosted Prometheus, Hosted Graphite, and Grafana.
+Users who want greater monitoring capabilities and long-term storage can invest in Graphite-as-a-Service, which includes Hosted Graphite and Grafana.
 Prices start at $99 per month.
 You can also try free monitoring for 14 days.

 Zabbix Customer Reviews

 Zabbix currently holds a 4.2/5 rating on the software review website G2 (based on 114 reviews).

 "There are different views about Zabbix which vary from person to person and from industry to industry," says one data analyst who works for a large enterprise.
 "The best part of Zabbix is the customization of alerts as per our needs/requirements."